pmarques/silabs-firmware-builder/README.md

 the Silicon Labs Configurator (slc) and the Simplicity Commander standalone utility.

-Currently, only **RCPMultiPAN** firmware for use concurrent communication over Zigbee and Thread is built.
-It can be used with the Home Assistant [SiliconLabs Zigbee/OpenThread Multiprotocol](https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol) add-on.
+Both **RCP Multi-PAN** firmware for use concurrent communication over Zigbee and Thread and **EmberZNet NCP** firmware is built.
+The **RCP Multi-PAN** firmware can be used with the Home Assistant [SiliconLabs Zigbee/OpenThread Multiprotocol](https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol) add-on, whereas the **EmberZNet NCP** version is used in pure Zigbee environments.

 ## Building locally